ConeDjordjic/password-vault/README.md

-# 🔒 PassVault, a Hardened Password Manager
+# 🔒 PassVault, a Secure Password Manager

 A CLI-based password manager with AES-256-GCM encryption written in Rust for Cybersecurity and Cryptography practice and to learn Rust!